-Relying upon Doorstep Selling Directive (85/577/EEC), the applicant issued proceedings against the vendor and contended to the Giudice Concilliatore (Judge-Concillaitor) that arts.1(1), 2 and 5 conferred protective measures that allowed for rescindable notice within a period of seven days between consumers and private companies; which on this occasion was undertaken through written instruction to the contracting parties.
+Relying upon Doorstep Selling Directive 85/577/EEC the applicant later issued proceedings against the vendor and contended to the Giudice Concilliatore (Judge-Concillaitor) that arts.1(1), 2 and 5 conferred protective measures allowing for rescindable notice within a period of seven days between consumers and private companies, which on this occasion had been undertaken through written instruction to the contracting vendor.

-While the Directive had been in force for a number of years, the Italian government had failed to transpose it within the time allowed, therefore no domestic legislation existed concerning the facts of the case.
-As was common knowledge to Member States, a failure to adopt Directives in the prescribed period results in a loss of profit to the Member State when defending against direct effect claims by their citizens.
-In this instance however, the terms of the Directive, while both clear and precise, were related to dealings between individuals and so not subject to the benefit of protection, unless transposed under the guidance of Community law, and within the adoption window.
+Although Directive 85/577/EEC had been in force for a number of years the Italian government had failed to transpose it within the allotted time, therefore no domestic legislation existed in support of this specific issue, while it was acknowledged that a failure to adopt Directives in the prescribed period resulted in a loss of profit to the Member State when defending against ‘direct effect’ claims by their citizens.

-Having examined the arguments around horizontal effect between parties and the power of Directives, it was agreed that for reasons of legal certainty, future consideration must be given to broaden the scope of those entitlements when applying them to private and not public matters.
-That aside, it was still held that although the terms of the Directive were that of horizontal dealings, it was not possible for the claimant to rely upon them when seeking to terminate her agreement with the vendor.
+Having examined the arguments around Directive powers and the horizontal effect between parties, it was agreed that for reasons of legal certainty future consideration must be given to broaden the scope of those entitlements when applying them to private and not public matters, yet it was still held that although the terms of the Directive served horizontal dealings it was not possible for the claimant to rely upon them when seeking to terminate her agreement with the vendor.

-However, because the Italian government had failed to adopt the Directive, and in light of the fact that there existed no domestic legislation to settle the matter, it was now possible for the national courts to transpose the effects of the Doorstep Selling Directive in order that a remedy could be provided in favour of the consumer, while conclusively holding that:
+However the Court held that in light of the fact that the Italian government had failed to adopt the Directive and in the absence of relevant domestic legislation, it was now possible for the national courts to transpose the effects of Directive 85/577/EEC in order that a remedy could be provided in favour of the consumer, while reminding the parties that:

 “Where damage has been suffered and that damage is due to a breach by the State of its obligation, it is for the national court to uphold the right of aggrieved consumers to obtain reparation in accordance with national law on liability.”